 The powerful history of the city of Tornio

 The city of Tornio, founded on the orders of King Gustav II Adolf of Sweden in 1621, became the northernmost city in the whole world at the time.
-After the Finnish war in 1808, when Finland became the true autonomous Duchy of the Russian Empire, the centre of Tornio was to be part of Russia as well, and the Swedes, thus, established the township of Haparanda (nowadays the town of Haparanda) on the western side of the border.
+After the Finnish war in 1808, when Finland became the true autonomous Duchy of the Russian Empire, the center of Tornio was to be part of Russia as well, and the Swedes, thus, established the township of Haparanda (nowadays the town of Haparanda) on the western side of the border.

 The golden years of log floating

 Since the 1890’s log floating has strongly characterized the life in the Sea Lapland region.
-Timber was transported from Lapland along the rivers to the saw-mills in Kemi and Tornio.
+Timber was transported from Lapland along the rivers to the sawmills in Kemi and Tornio.
 Workers to the logging sites and to the log floating in Lapland arrived from all over Finland.

 Work on the logging sites was done in the winter, from November to March.
 As the spring floods arrived, the logs were floated along the Kemi- and Tornio Rivers through, in all and all, the over 7000 km long log-floating lanes.
-Log floating came to its end in 1991; a historical monument erected in the honour of the golden days and several buildings related to the business, are still to be seen in the area.
+Log floating came to its end in 1991; a historical monument erected in the honor of the golden days and several buildings related to the business, are still to be seen in the area.